RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics

 Given a trained encoder $\mathcal{E}$, a property predictor $\mathcal{P}$, and a manifold projector $\Psi$, our Langevin-dynamics framework optimizes sequences for a target property.
-Starting from the latent embedding $z = \mathcal{E}(x)$ of a sequence $x$, we iteratively update it using a gradient-based drift term $\nabla_z f(z)$, inject Gaussian noise $\epsilon$, and apply a manifold projection $\Psi(\cdot)$ to ensure biological plausibility and interpretability.
-We define the update rule as described in \eqref{eqn:update_rule}.
+Starting from the latent embedding $z = \mathcal{E}(x)$ of a sequence $x$, we iteratively update it using a gradient-based drift term $\nabla_z f(z)$, inject Gaussian noise $\epsilon$, and apply a manifold projector $\Psi(\cdot)$ to ensure biological viability and interpretability.
+We define the update rule as described in Eqn~\eqref{eqn:update_rule}.

 Here, $\eta$ is the step size, $\tau$ is the temperature hyperparameter, and $\nabla_z f(z)$ denotes the property gradient given by the predictor $\mathcal{P}$.
 A smaller $\tau$ emphasizes focused updates along the gradient, while a larger $\tau$ encourages more diverse exploration.
-When $\tau \rightarrow \infty$, the property guidance vanishes and the update rule is dominated by the stochastic term, which becomes similar to generative modeling with the walkback algorithm~\citep{bengio2013generalizedDAE}.
+When $\tau \rightarrow \infty$, the property guidance vanishes and the update rule is dominated by the stochastic term, which becomes similar to generative modeling with the walkback algorithm~\cite{bengio2013generalizedDAE}.

-The manifold projector $\Psi$, analogous to the retraction in Riemannian SGD~\citep{StochasticGradientOnRiemannian}, is applied after each update to ensure that each step remains near the biologically valid latent manifold, enabling interpretable and controllable generation trajectories.
+The manifold projector $\Psi$, analogous to the retraction in Riemannian SGD~\cite{StochasticGradientOnRiemannian}, is applied after each update to ensure that each step remains near the biologically valid latent manifold, enabling interpretable and controllable generation trajectories.